 We offer free business start-up consultations.

-An S Corporation is a Corporation that meets the organizational requirements in order to be taxed under Subchapter S of the Internal Revenue Code.
+An S Corporation is a Corporation that meets the organizational requirements in order to be taxed under Chapter S (formerly called Subchapter S) of the Internal Revenue Code.
 Because it qualifies as an S Corporation, this kind of Corporation is eligible to receive pass-through taxation benefits much like a Partnership.
 Pass-through taxation means that the income of the S Corporation is not assessed any Corporate taxes.
 Instead, the income or losses of the S Corporation are distributed among the individual shareholders in direct proportion to their ownership or investment in the company.
 This income or loss is then claimed on the individual tax returns of the shareholders as personal income, and it is taxed at a much lower rate than the Corporate tax assessment.

 Differences Between a C Corporation and an S Corporation